-- 20K Trees may be felled into a operational zone. - Where a tree is felled into a operational zone, then the crown may be removed from the operational zone. - 20M Trees located in an operational zone are permitted to be felled. - 20N Where a tree is felled from within an operational zone then the crown may be removed. - 200 Machinery is permitted to operate in an operational zone. - 20P Machinery must not operate in an operational zone when the soil is saturated. - 20Q Machinery operating within operational zones must (except when being used to construct or when using a snig track, extraction track or road): - a) use walkover techniques; and - b) minimise the skewing of machinery tracks to the greatest extent practicable. - 20R Machinery must not be used to construct a snig track in an operational zone, except where: - a) the construction of a snig track immediately adjacent to the operational zone would result in a sidecut; or - b) the snig track is to be used to access a snig track crossing.
+- 20K.
+Trees may be felled into an operational zone. - 20L.
+Where a tree is felled into an operational zone, then the crown may be removed from the operational zone. - 20M.
+Trees located in an operational zone are permitted to be felled. - 20N.
+Where a tree is felled from within an operational zone, then the crown may be removed. - 200.
+Machinery is permitted to operate in an operational zone. - 20P.
+Machinery must not operate in an operational zone when the soil is saturated. - 20Q.
+Machinery operating within operational zones must (except when being used to construct or when using a snig track, extraction track or road): - a) use walkover techniques; and - b) minimise the skewing of machinery tracks to the greatest extent practicable. - 20R.
+Machinery must not be used to construct a snig track in an operational zone, except where: - a) the construction of a snig track immediately adjacent to the operational zone would result in a sidecut; or - b) the snig track is to be used to access a snig track crossing. - 20S.
+State Forests must document the location of any snig track that has been constructed in an operational zone, and the date on which it was constructed, under condition 20R.